 The Jews’ return to medieval servitude after the Italian restoration did not last long.
-The Revolution of 1848, which convulsed all of Europe, brought great advantages to the Jews.
-Although this was followed by the restoration of the Papal States only four months later, in early 1849, the persecutions and the violence the past had to a large extent disappeared.
+The Revolution of 1848, which convulsed across all of Europe, brought some improvements in the condition of the Jewish minority.
+Although this was followed by the restoration of the Papal States only four months later, in early 1849, the persecutions and the violence of the past had begun to fade.

-In 1859 most of the Papal States were annexed into the united Kingdom of Italy under King Victor Emanuel II.
-Except in and near Rome, where oppression lasted until the end of the papal dominion (20 September 1870), the Jews obtained full emancipation.
+In 1859, most of the Papal States were annexed into a single united Kingdom of Italy, under King Victor Emanuel II.
+Except for Rome, where oppression lasted until the end of the papal dominion (20 September 1870), the Jews obtained full emancipation.
 The Jews sacrificed life and property in the patriotic campaigns of 1859, 1866, and 1870.
-The names of the Jewish soldiers who died in the cause of Italian liberty were placed along with those of their Christian fellow soldiers on the monuments erected in their honor.
+The names of the Jewish soldiers who died in the cause of Italian liberty were placed along with those of their fellow Christian soldiers on the monuments erected in their honor.

-Italian cities acquired imposing synagogues, the most beautiful, in Moorish style, in Florence, the largest in Europe in Trieste.
+Italian cities acquired imposing synagogues: in Moorish style, in Florence, and the largest in Europe in Trieste.
 In Turin, the Mole Antonelliana was conceived as a synagogue, symbolizing the liberation of the Jews from slavery through its skypiercing dome.
 In Rome, the Tempio Maggiore, was erected along the Tiber, on the edge of the former ghetto.

-(The Jewish press was blossoming with by the weekly ‘Israel’ in Florence, formed by the merger in 1915, the ‘Corriere Israelitico di Trieste’, which was founded in 1862, and the ‘La Settimana Israelitica’ (Jewish Week).
+The Jewish press was blossoming with by the weekly ‘Israel’ in Florence, formed by the merger in 1915, the ‘Corriere Israelitico di Trieste’, which was founded in 1862, and the ‘La Settimana Israelitica’ .
 The first Jewish magazine printed in Italy: ‘La Rivista Israelitica’ of Parma, was founded in 1845, while ‘L’Educatore Israelita’ in Vercelli, founded in 1853, changed its name to ‘Il Vessillo Israelitico’, was published up to 1922.
-The Monthly Review ‘Israel’ was considered the best Jewish magazine of the Latin countries.)
+The Monthly Review ‘Israel’ was considered the best Jewish magazine of the Latin countries.